What’s the Logic Behind C-Betting in PLO?

 The basic logic behind continuation betting is similar to the one used in NLH.

 If you raised preflop and wonder whether to continue betting or not, you must ask yourself: who has the range advantage and nut advantage at the particular board?
-Boards with higher cards usually favor the aggressor (since the raiser should have more pocket aces), and lower boards often tip the balance in favor of the player defending preflop, especially Big Blind.
+Boards with higher cards usually favor the aggressor (since the raiser should have more pocket Aces), and lower boards often tip the balance in favor of the player defending preflop, especially the Big Blind.
 It’s worth noting that the preflop caller will usually have more KK combinations than the raiser in PLO spots.
 In PLO5, there are spots in which the same is true for AA combos!

-How about c-betting in a heads-up pots?
+How about c-betting in a heads-up pot?
 A good starting point when constructing your c-betting strategy is a polar approach.
 It assumes betting the best and the worst hands you can possibly have in a given scenario.
 By worst, we mean the hands with poor equity but with some qualities in the form of backdoor draws or important blockers.

 There's one more reason behind betting polar that's worth mentioning.